IPC Classes and Complying with IPC Standards for PCB Design

 ALTIUM DESIGNER®

-The only unified PCB design suite with design and verification features that can be tailored to IPC standards.
+The only unified PCB design suite with design and verification features that can be tailored to IPC standards

 Among the many electronics standards organizations, the organization that all designers should be aware of is IPC.
 These industry standards are designed to ensure the reliability and manufacturability of printed circuits and other electronic assemblies.
-The goal of the IPC standards is to ensure that electronics products are reliable, safe, and manufacturable.
+The goal of the IPC standards is to ensure that electronic products are reliable, safe, and manufacturable.
 No matter which industry vertical or market segment you work in, IPC likely defines standards that specify important requirements for your products.

-Very few people have ever read the entirety of the IPC standards, simply due to their breadth and depth.
+Very few people have ever read the entirety of the IPC standards simply due to their breadth and depth.
 If you are a PCB designer, there are some very important standards with which you should become familiar.
-When you use the right design software with integrated compliance tools, it may be easier than you think to comply with IPC standards and design to different IPC product classes.
+When you use the right design software with integrated compliance tools, it may be easier than you think to comply with IPC standards and design for different IPC product classes.
 Altium Designer’s integrated design rule engine lets you define important IPC standards as design constraints, which helps you comply with these important standards.

 IPC Standards on PCB Design and Manufacturing